myparcelnl/prestashop/README.md

 For the manual and more information, check out our [PrestaShop module guide] on the [MyParcel Developer Portal].

+### Upgrading to v4.x

+When upgrading to v4.x it is necessary to clear the cache of Prestashop.
+To do so, go to `Advanced Parameters` -> `Performance` and click on `Clear cache`.

 ## Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md).